List of Recalled Philips Products: CPAP Machines, BiPAP Devices, and Ventilators

-Below, we present Philips “product identification” information from the June 2021 Philips recall FDA Safety Communication that is limited to only those recalled Philips CPAP machines, Philips BiPAP devices, and Philips ventilators which are intended for home use by patients in the US:
+Below, we present Philips “product identification” information from the June 2021 Philips recall FDA Safety Communication that is limited to only those recalled Philips CPAP machines, Philips BiPAP devices, and Philips ventilators that are intended for home use by patients in the US:

 - CPAP and BiPAP Devices: Continuous Ventilator, Non-life Supporting